YZCU/PHTrack/README.md

  ![image](/fig/4.jpg)

 - Attribute-based Evaluations
-- *Pre results for each attribute and overall*
+- *Pre scores for each attribute and overall*
  ![image](/fig/8.jpg)
-- *Suc results for each attribute and overall*
+- *Suc scores for each attribute and overall*
  ![image](/fig/9.jpg)

 - *Precision plots for each attribute and overall*